Image of interactive digital display, with AI a feature component

 4. Conservation and Wildlife Protection

-This growing use could give us new insights into the lives of species that have previously proven challenging to monitor.
+This growing use could give us new insights into the lives of species that have previously proven challenging to monitor, as well as enhance broader programmes of work such as Biodiversity Net Gain (BNG) schemes.

 5. Waste Management